OSInside/cloud-builder/doc/source/cluster_setup_from_scratch/runner_setup.rst

          mkdir -m 0700 .ssh
          touch .ssh/authorized_keys
          chmod 600 .ssh/authorized_keys
+         touch .ssh/id_cb_collect
+         chmod 600 .ssh/id_cb_collect

          vi .ssh/authorized_keys

            Copy & Paste the SSH pubkey as it was printed on the console in step 2. and safe the file

+         vi .ssh/id_cb_collect

+           Copy & Paste the SSH private key as it was printed on the console in step 2. and safe the file

          exit